 - How long can you live on dialysis with copd?

-- How long do you live after the morphine drivers?
+- How long do you live after being diagnosed with copd?